glbala87/ELLA_tool/docs/technical/README.md

 Detailed descriptions of various technical aspects of ELLA are found in these sections:

-- [Setup](/technical/setup.md): How to deploy and setup a production and/or development environment.
+- [Setup](/technical/setup.md): How to deploy and setup a demo, production and/or development environment.
 - [Configuration](/technical/configuration.md): How to configure ELLA for your needs.
 - [System internals](/technical/sysinternals.md): ELLA's inner workings.

 ## About ELLA

-ELLA is a tool for clinical interpretation of genetic variants.

-The users will either interpret a **single variant** or several variants belonging together in an analysis.
+ELLA is a tool for clinical interpretation of genetic variants, where the user either interprets a **single variant**, or several variants belonging together in an analysis.
 The result of the interpretation work are **assessments** that include the classification of the variant (1-5, DR, U).
+The interpretation must be approved by another person in a multi-step **workflow**.

 The assessments are the main product of ELLA.
 When the same variant(s) is seen in other samples, the previous interpretation can be reused, saving valuable time.

-The interpretation must be approved by another person in a multi-step **workflow**.

 In general, ELLA has an append-only data model, where no data is deleted or overwritten.
 Instead, an updated copy is made and the versions are linked.